platformsh/platformsh-docs/docs/src/languages/php/_index.md

 If you want to run a custom script:

-1. Add your script in a php file,
+1. Add your script in a PHP file,
 2. Specify an alternative start command, similar to the following:

     ```yaml {location=".platform.app.yaml"}